Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/branch.md

 description: Integrate Amplitude with Branch's attribution tools to measure the value of your marketing channels and product features to identify sources with the best user retention and engagement.
 ---

 This integration combines Amplitude's analytics with Branch's attribution tools into one unified system.
-With it, you can share all user data in real-time and allow non-technical product and marketing team members to measure the value of your marketing channels and product features to identify sources with the best user retention and engagement.
+With it, you can share all user data in real-time and help non-technical team members measure the value of your marketing channels and product features to identify sources with the best user retention and engagement.

 !!!note